Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases

+From the measured energy-space correlation function \textbf{\textit{c}}$_{ij}^\perp$, we conclude that a system with a more localized transverse correlation between multiple specific energy group pairs tends to be demagnetized as time evolves (Fig.~\ref{fig:magnetization_10a}(a)).
+In contrast, a system with the transverse correlation spread over most energy lattice site pairs at a long evolution time maintains the high initial magnetization (Fig.~\ref{fig:magnetization_10a}(b)).
+These transitions in the magnetization with increasing interaction strength are shown in Fig.~\ref{fig:spinLock_4tau} for four evolution times.
+Blue circles are $\mathcal{M}^2_\perp$ obtained directly from the double sum of the correlation function as described above.
+Predictions of $\mathcal{M}_\perp^2$ (red curves) are obtained using the quasi-classical model.
+We find that, as the interaction strength increases, the transverse magnetization surges, simulating the transition from a paramagnetic phase to a ferromagnetic phase.
+Fig. \ref{fig:magnetization_10a}(c-e,h-j) shows how the corresponding spin correlations change from localized to global across this transition.

-In summary, we have developed energy-space spin correlation measurement as a method for characterizing the spin dynamics of quasi-continuous, weakly interacting quantum gases, which simulate a synthetic lattice of spins pinned in energy space.
-This method enables a full view of how correlations develop between the extensive subsets of spins in energy space on a microscopic level, associating the evolution of the macroscopic properties with the local correlation behavior.
+In summary, we have developed energy-space spin correlation measurement as a method for characterizing the spin dynamics of quasi-continuous systems, which simulate a synthetic lattice of spins pinned in energy space.
+This method enables a full microscopic view of how correlations develop between the extensive subsets of spins in energy space, associating the evolution of the macroscopic properties with the local correlation behavior.
 Utilizing this idea, we connect the spread and localization of correlations to the system magnetization and demagnetization by observing the correlation distribution as a function of time and interaction strength.

-This energy-resolved probe can be exploited in studies of macroscopic out-of-equilibrium dynamics and critical dynamics across quantum phase transitions.
+The new observables developed in this work are broadly applicable in weakly interacting quantum gases.
+In these systems, long-range interactions between lattice sites in energy space can be engineered to simulate a wide variety of model Hamiltonians.
+For example, tunable spatial asymmetry can be introduced into the coupling constant by creating spin-dependent energy states \cite{WallEngineerH}.
+Further, the scattering length can be controlled with high spatial and temporal precision with optical control technique \cite{JaganathanOptControl}.
+Therefore, these energy-resolved probes can be exploited in broad studies of macroscopic out-of-equilibrium dynamics and critical dynamics across quantum phase transitions in quantum simulators.

 We thank Ilya Arakelyan for helpful discussions.
 Primary support for this research is provided by the Air Force Office of Scientific Research (FA9550-22-1-0329).
 Additional support is provided by the National Science Foundation (PHY-2006234 and PHY-2307107).